 It’s generally easier and less time-consuming to improve your existing content.
 Once you find the content that’s underperforming, revisit those pieces of content and refresh them.
 HubSpot optimized their old content and doubled the number of leads old blog posts were generating.

-Refreshing content could mean editing the content to better align with its goal, adding more visuals to make the post more engaging, or even re-creating the content in another format like video.
-For creating videos you can use an online video editor to transform written content into a captivating video.
+Refreshing content could mean editing the content to better align with its goal, adding more visuals to make the post more engaging, or even re-creating the content in another format like video, using an online video editor to transform written content into a captivating video.
+When the video is ready to share, use a free hashtag generator to optimize your content for social media platforms like YouTube.
 This can breathe new life into existing pieces and potentially reach a wider audience.

 5. Fill in your content gaps.